ogghst/grownode/docs/workflow.md

 				gn_get_config_status(config));
 	}

+#### Create the Node

-- Once the GrowNode configuration process has ended, you can then start defining your project structure.
+Once the GrowNode configuration process has ended, you can then start defining your project structure.
 First step is to obtain a Node handler.
 This can be seen as the 'tree trunk' where the 'leaves' will be attached.

-Code:

 	gn_node_config_handle_t node = gn_node_create(config, "node");

+#### Add leaves

-- And then you can add your sensors and actuators, that in GrowNode languages are called **leaves**.
+And then you can add your sensors and actuators, that in GrowNode languages are called **leaves**.
 Standard leaves code is contained on `components/grownode/leaves` folder

-Code:

 	gn_leaf_config_handle_t lights1in = gn_leaf_create(node, "lights1in", gn_relay_config, 4096);

 In this example we have created an handle to a relay leaf, called `lights1in`, using the config callback `gn_relay_config`, with a memory space of 4K.
 Every leaf has his own characteristic and purposes.
 Some represents sensors, some actuators, and some has the only purpose to implement control logic for other leaves.
 The `relay` leaf, for instance, can be reused for multiple actuators in multiple pins.
 Some others may have limitations due to the specific hardware used.

-- In order to make a leaf usable you probably have to configure it.
+In order to make a leaf usable you probably have to configure it.
 The `relay` leaf need to know what is the GPIO pin attached and the initial status:

-Code:

 	gn_leaf_param_init_double(lights1in, GN_RELAY_PARAM_GPIO, 25);
 	gn_leaf_param_init_bool(lights1in, GN_RELAY_PARAM_STATUS, false);